 |Passenger car||Rate of duty per $200, or part, of the dutiable value of the motor vehicle|

 |Dutiable value at or below the luxury car tax threshold||$8.40|

 |Dutiable value above the luxury car tax threshold ($67,525 for 2019-20) and at or below $100,000||$10.40|

 |Dutiable value above $100,000 and at or below $150,000||$14.00|

 - From 1 July 2019, service demonstrator vehicles are exempt from motor vehicle duty on registration.
 These are motor vehicles used solely or primarily by a licensed motor car trader to promote sales by making the vehicle available to customers as a courtesy vehicle while their car is being serviced.

 - Changes to the corporate reconstruction provisions for arrangements or transactions entered into on or after 1 July 2019 include:

-- Replacing the corporate reconstruction exemption, corporate consolidation exemption and exemption for the exchange of stapled ownership interests with a concession equal to 10 per cent of the duty otherwise payable on an eligible transaction (inclusive of foreign purchaser additional duty).
+- Replacing the corporate reconstruction exemption, corporate consolidation exemption and exemption for the exchange of stapled ownership interests with a concession equal to 10% of the duty otherwise payable on an eligible transaction (inclusive of foreign purchaser additional duty).